Mohamed Salah: 2024–2025: Record-breaking Premier League campaign

+2025–2026

+On 15 August 2025, Salah scored a stoppage-time goal in Liverpool's 4–2 win over Bournemouth, bringing his total to a record 10 Premier League opening-day goals across different seasons.
+He netted his 188th Premier League goal in a 1–0 victory over Burnley on 14 September, taking him outright fourth in the all-time goalscoring rankings, ahead of Andy Cole.
+In the run-up to the 2025 Ballon d'Or, many footballing figures including Casemiro, Hossam Hassan, Mido, Abedi Pele, Paolo Di Canio, William Troost-Ekong, and Patrice Motsepe endorsed Salah as the rightful winner.
+Liverpool manager Arne Slot stated: “He’s had very, very, very good seasons at Liverpool but this one probably stands out in terms of numbers.
+If there’s ever a chance for him, it would be this season.
+If not, then he’s going to try to push even harder next season.”
+However, on 22 September, Salah was controversially placed just fourth in the Ballon d'Or rankings and did not attend the ceremony.
+Charlie Malam of the Daily Express wrote that Salah “will surely go down as one of the best players never to win it, and one of the most disrespected players of all time.”

 International career

 Youth

-Salah played for both the Egypt U-20 team and the Egypt U-23 team, representing Egypt in both the 2011 FIFA U-20 World Cup and the 2012 Summer Olympics, scoring a penalty against Argentina in the round of sixteen of the former tournament, with Egypt losing the match 1–2.
+Salah played for both the Egypt national under-20 and under-23 team, representing Egypt in both the 2011 FIFA U-20 World Cup and the 2012 Summer Olympics, scoring a penalty against Argentina in the round of sixteen of the former tournament, with Egypt losing the match 2–1.

-Salah was selected for the youth squad to play at the 2012 Summer Olympics scoring in all three of the team's group games.
+Salah was selected for the Egypt squad to play at the 2012 Summer Olympics scoring in all three of the team's group games.
 In their opening match on 26 July, he scored Egypt's second goal in a 3–2 defeat to Brazil.
-He scored the equaliser in their 1–1 draw against New Zealand played on 29 July, before scoring Egypt's opening goal in a 3–1 win over Belarus in their final group stage game played on 1 August, securing advancement into the knockout stage of the tournament, where Egypt were eliminated following a 3–0 quarter-final defeat to Japan on 4 August.
+He scored the equaliser in their 1–1 draw against New Zealand on 29 July, before scoring Egypt's opening goal in a 3–1 win over Belarus in their final group stage game played on 1 August, securing advancement into the knockout stage of the tournament, where Egypt were eliminated following a 3–0 quarter-final defeat to Japan on 4 August.